pandas-dev/pandas/doc/source/indexing.rst

 Why does the assignment when using chained indexing fail!
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-So, why does this show the ``SettingWithCopy`` warning / and possibly not work when you do chained indexing and assignement:
+So, why does this show the ``SettingWithCopy`` warning / and possibly not work when you do chained indexing and assignment:

 .. code-block:: python